-If the property in respect of which postponement is sought is subject to a mortgage, then the applicant will be required to obtain the mortgagee's consent before the Council will agree to postpone rates.
+If the property in respect of which postponement is sought is subject to a mortgage, then the applicant

 The postponed rates, or any part thereof, may be paid at any time.

 The applicant may choose to postpone a lesser amount of rates than the amount they may be entitled to under the terms of this policy.